 Google experts reported about their successful operation against Bread malware, also known as Joker.
 Over the past three years, the company has removed from Google Play more than 1,700 applications that were infected with various versions of the Bread malware.While most malware operators surrender as soon as Google detects their applications, Bread operators have continued to be active.
 For more than three years, cybercriminals have been releasing new versions of their programs every week.

 At some point, the criminals used almost every technique of masking and bypassing the defense, trying to be unnoticed.
 At different times, we found three or more active variants of the malware, using different approaches or targeting different carriers.
-In peak periods of criminal activity, we saw up to 23 different applications of this family on Google Play in one day”, – said Google said on its blog.
+In peak periods of criminal activity, we saw up to 23 different applications of this family on Google Play in one day”, – said Google on its blog.

 According to experts, the attackers actively exploited the vulnerability on Google Play in order to bypass the defense mechanisms.
 A tactic called “versioning” allowed to download a clean version of the application, and only then add malicious functions by updating the program.